Laravel-Backpack/PageManager/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.

+## Overwriting Functionality

+If you need to modify how this works in a project:
+- create a ```routes/backpack/pagemanager.php``` file; the package will see that, and load _your_ routes file, instead of the one in the package;
+- create controllers/models that extend the ones in the package, and use those in your new routes file;
+- modify anything you'd like in the new controllers/models;

 ## Security

 If you discover any security related issues, please email hello@tabacitu.ro instead of using the issue tracker.